 Players are allowed to use devices that measure distance only.
 The use of devices that gauge or measure other conditions that might affect a player’s play are not permitted unless the additional feature that gauges or measures these conditions can be deactivated during competition.
 A player in breach of this rule will be subject to disqualification under Rule 14-3.

 An amateur golfer is one who plays the game as a non-remunerative and non-profit making sport and who does not receive remuneration of teaching golf or for other activities because of golf skill or reputation, except as provided in the Rules of Golf.

 Rule 2.
 Amateur Status

 Amateur status is a universal condition of eligibility for playing golf competitions as an amateur golfer.
 A person who acts contrary to the Rules of golf may forfeit his or her status as an amateur golfer and as a result will be ineligible to play in amateur competitions.

 Rule 3.
 Prizes

-The retail value of prize is the price at which it is generally available at the time of award.
-A symbolic prize is a trophy make of gold, silver, ceramic, glass or the like that is intended for display purposes only and has no significant utilitarian value.
+The retail value of the prize is the price at which it is generally available at the time of award.
+A symbolic prize is a trophy made of gold, silver, ceramic, glass or the like that is intended for display purposes only and has no significant utilitarian value.